 Business-driven development contrasts sharply with feature-driven development.
-As an example, I recently spoke with an intranet manager who was trying to wrap her head around tagging.
+As an example, we once spoke with an intranet manager who was trying to wrap her head around tagging.
 Should they create a complete tagging structure for all the content on their new intranet?
 How would they get people to use tags properly on all types of content?

-Instead of implementing a tagging structure for the entire intranet, I recommended a more focused approach:
+Instead of implementing a tagging structure for the entire intranet, we recommended a more focused approach:

 - Identify one key area of the business that is in dire need of better knowledge sharing.

 - Create a forum for people to ask and answer questions on that specific topic.